 While this brought the consular (political) year and the civil year into alignment, he neglected to correct the month names.
 Quintus & Sextus became July & August...
 Janus, the 2 faced god of doors replaced Mars, the god of war, as the start of the year, and for the most part, none of us free western nations have objected to the tyranny.

 It doesn't really take any knowledge of Latin to deduce the discrepancy.
 A simple elementary school math class would have taught you that Oct means 8.
 Oct is for octopus, octagon etc.

 (I don't think that this was in School House Rock, but who knows.)

-And, we use a base 10 number system that we call the decimal system.
+As we all know...
+October is our 10th month.
+And yet, we use a base 10 number system that we call the decimal system.
+Because Dec = 10.

 Furthermore, he re-instituted the January 1st New Year as well, which had fallen out of favor after the fall of Rome.